pounard/php-config/README.md

    two simple callables: a cache setter and a cache getter for working;
    Allowing you to easily add a cache layer for configuration.

+Main features:

+ * Every value is identified by a path, e.g. _a/b/c_.

+ * Every value is typed using a primitive type or a list or hashmap of primitive types.

+ * All paths together give a single tree in which the full configuration values can be read and written.

+ * All path may be defined in a schema.
+Schema allows tree introspection.

+ * Error control on read/write operations which disallows mistyping values.

 Getting started
 ===============